cabuelow/ambitious-targets/README.md

 ### About

-This repository provides the code and data to reproduce all figures and supplemental figures/tables found in Buelow et al. (*under review*)
+This repository provides the code to reproduce all figures and supplemental figures/tables found in Buelow et al. (*under review*).
+All data underpinning the analyses is publicly available and can be downloaded from ['Data sources'](#data-sources) table below.

 ### Summary